lightaime/deep_gcns_torch/examples/ppi/README.md

 ## Graph Learning on Biological Networks
 ### Train

-For training the default ResEdgeConv-28 with 64 filters, run
+For training the default ResMRConv-28 with 64 filters, run
 ```
 python -u examples/ppi/main.py --phase train --train_path /data/deepgcn/ppi
 ```
-If you want to train model with other gcn layers (for example mrgcn), run
+If you want to train model with other gcn layers (for example EdgeConv, 28 layers, 256 channels in the first layer, with dense connection), run
 ```
-python -u examples/ppi/main.py --phase train --conv mr --train_path /data/deepgcn/ppi
+python -u examples/ppi/main.py --phase train --conv edge --train_path /data/deepgcn/ppi  --block dense --n_filters 256 --n_blocks 28
 ```

 Just need to set `--train_path` into your data folder, dataset will be downloaded automatically.